EgbieAndersonUku1/Database-Challenge/README.md

 ## Additional information

-If you are running this challenge on a Windows system, the command:
+If you are running this challenge on a Windows system, the command must include `set` before `DB_FILE`, as shown in the example glew.
+This is necessary because, without the `set` command, the Windows system interprets `DB_FILE` as an unrecognized command.

+However, if you are running this on a Mac, you can omit the `set` command.

 **Example Usage:**